 This is a place I can see over and over and always find something new to it, despite its centuries of age.
 In fact, I have already talked about its wonders not so long ago.
 But for my kids, it was their first time, and excitement was in the air; they were ecstatic as they were finally going to see a place they have read and talked about for so long!

 Ascending the slopes till we reached the Propylaea and observing the immensity of Athens from above filled them with enthusiasm.

-Once on top of the Ancient World, we were offered excellent factual explanations by our guide and granted some time free to explore as much as we wanted to.
+Once on top of the Ancient World our guide explained everything about the ancient world and then and granted some time free to explore as much as we wanted to.

 The Acropolis Museum

 The Acropolis Museum is not only one of the best museums in Greece but also all over the world.
 It has been built taking several architectural concepts into account, something that makes the visit much more didactic and enjoyable.
 It is possible to read about the project in detail here.

 Everything is cared for to the detail.
 One of my favorites parts was the exhibition on the first floor.
 Here, hundreds of Kores (κόρες), mysterious female statues, are displayed with detailed explanations about the way they originally looked, how colors were obtained and applied, and more.
 Unfortunately, you can’t take photos in this zone of the museum.

 The area dedicated to the original Caryatids (the ones on the Acropolis are reproductions) is impressive, it leaves you in total awe.
 Besides, a video on the wall continually shows how the original monuments were restored using a laser to give them back their original splendor and beauty.

 The last floor is about the Parthenon.
 A masterpiece that reflects the original measures of the temple, which you can continually see through the glass panel walls around the museum.